gvwilson/sensibleadventures/shapers/shapers.md

    An average fully-grown human has a score of 10 for each.
    Averages for other species are listed later.

-2. Every living character has one extra score that depends on these three:
+2. Every living character has one extra trait that depends on these three:

    * **Strength**: how strong are you?
      A living character's Strength is equal to her Size,